ThatCoolCoder/weather/README.md

 # weather

-A small weather program to learn to use c++ with Imgui (or maybe some other ui lib).
+A small weather program to learn to use Java with Maven and whatnot.

-Or maybe to learn Java gui.
+Units used:
+- Speed: km/h
+- Temperature: °C
+- Distance: mm
+- Pressure: millibar